GeekyAnts/flutter-bluetooth-adapter/example/README.md

-# flutterbluetoothadapter_example
+# bluetoothadapter_example

-Demonstrates how to use the flutterbluetoothadapter plugin.
+Demonstrates how to use the bluetoothadapter plugin.

 ## Getting Started